Marshall vs. Middle Tennessee NCAA Football Odds, Plays and Insights | October 2, 2021

 Over/Under Insights

-- Marshall and its opponents have combined for 64.5 points or more just one time this year.
+- Marshall and its opponents have combined for 64 points -- this matchup's over/under -- only once this season.

-- Middle Tennessee's games have gone over 64.5 points in just one opportunity this season.
+- Middle Tennessee and its opponents have combined to score more than 64 points in one game this season.

-- This contest's over/under is 12.2 points above the 52.3 these two squads combine to surrender per game this season.
+- This contest's total is 11.7 points above the 52.3 these two squads combine to surrender per game this season.

 Marshall Stats and Trends

+- Thus far this season Marshall has two wins against the spread.

-- The Thundering Herd have been favored by 10 points or more two times this season and have not covered the spread in any of them.
+- The Thundering Herd have yet to cover the spread this season when favored by 10 points or more.

-- Marshall's games this year have gone over the total in four out of four opportunities.
+- Marshall's games this year have gone over the point total in all four opportunities.

-- Marshall is 2-2 against the spread and 2-2 overall this season when the team records more than 29.8 points.
+- When Marshall puts up more than 29.8 points, it is 2-2 against the spread and 2-2 overall.

-- Marshall is 1-2 against the spread and 2-1 overall when the team churns out more than 417.0 yards.
+- When Marshall churns out more than 417.0 yards, the team is 1-2 against the spread and 2-1 overall.

-- The Thundering Herd have turned the ball over nine times this season, one more turnover than the Blue Raiders have forced (8).
+- This year, the Thundering Herd have turned the ball over nine times, one more than the Blue Raiders' takeaways (8).

 - Find the latest spread and moneyline odds for Marshall at SISportsbook.